Spain in Short

 enthusiasts so here are some to choose from :

-divers.
-Spain has many natural reserves along the coastline giving great places to get under the water
+experienced divers.
+Spain has many natural reserves along the coastline giving great places to get

 Wind Surfing - This action sport has been popular in Spain for decades with centres dotted along the

-its lack of dependance of wind to practise it and the accessibility for all levels of experience or
+of its lack of dependance of wind to practise it and the accessibility for all levels of experience

-ability - on your first day you can go on your knees and paddle - even if you don't learn to stand
+or ability - on your first day you can go on your knees and paddle - even if you don't learn to

-immediately!
+stand immediately!
 Great for balance and core strength.
-Some places even offer Yoga classes floating on
+Some places even offer Yoga classes floating

 Kitesurfing - a very popular Sport in Spain with the main spot (in Europe) being Tarifa.
 Becoming an

-you have the licence you can rent without a captain, or if not you can book a short tour or day trip
+If you have the licence you can rent without a captain, or if not you can book a short tour or day

-that can include the whole package with meals and drinks.
-Many people also choose to keep their boats
+trip that can include the whole package with meals and drinks.
+Many people also choose to keep their

-Gyms, Health Clubs and Spas - There are Gyms, Health Clubs ad Spas all around ranging from public parks
+Gyms, Health Clubs and SPAs - There are Gyms, Health Clubs ad SPAs all around ranging from public

-with gym equipment areas or the municipal facilities with beautiful quality gyms, tennis courts,
+parks with gym equipment areas or the municipal facilities with beautiful quality gyms, tennis

-football pitches and swimming pools amongst other things to privately owned and exclusive hotels with in
+courts, football pitches and swimming pools amongst other things to privately owned and exclusive

 Motor Sport - GoKart centres of varying sizes, quad bike hire with and without guides, there are many